ahadik/cheermeup/README.md

 If you want to activate this Lambda function with an AWS IoT Button, purchase one from Amazon and go through the configuration steps provided.

-You'll then need to upload the code and dependencies as  ZIP file to AWS Lambda:
+You'll then need to upload the code and dependencies as a ZIP file to AWS Lambda:

 1. Run `npm install --production` to install the minimum required dependencies.
 2. In a file browser, select `index.js`, `node_modules/` and `private/` and compress them into a ZIP Archive.
 DO NOT compress the directory itself.
 For one, this will contain the Git history which will make the archive too large to upload to AWS Lambda.
 It will also un-archive into a directory that then contains the necessary files.
 AWS Lambda expects the ZIP File to un-archive into the necessary files alone without a wrapping directory.